Girl You Know It's True (film): Filming

 Filming took place in Munich, Berlin, Cape Town, and Los Angeles in 2022, with filming continuing until the end of the year.
 Filming was confirmed to have wrapped in December 2022, and in February 2023 Voltage Pictures were announced to have acquired worldwide sales (excluding Germany) and were taking the film to the European Film Market.

 Release

 The film was released in Germany on 21 December 2023, and in the United States on 9 August 2024.
 Its North American premiere took place at the 2024 Berlin & Beyond Film Festival in San Francisco with Morvan in attendance.
 In June 2024, Vertical acquired North American distribution rights to the film, planning a day-and-date release on 9 August 2024.

+Reception

 Awards

 At the Bavarian Film Awards on 19 January 2024, Girl You Know It's True won for Best Film, as well as Best Newcomers for the main actor duo Tijan Njie and Elan Ben Ali.